Host: Remote Sensing Solutions, Inc.

 Time Commitment: The internship is a full time, 11-week commitment.
 Over the 11 weeks, the intern may take up to five days off for personal reasons, vacation or illness.
 If participation is less than 100%, the stipend will be pro-rated.

 Eligibility/Requirements: The internship is intended for upperclassmen (juniors/seniors) and graduate students.
-Applicants must have completed courses in mathematics, physics, engineering, statistics, and environmental or Earth sciences including oceanography.
+Applicants must have completed courses in mathematics, physics, engineering, statistics, and environmental or Earth sciences including hydrology.
 Interns must be able to keep excellent laboratory notes, get along well with others, maintain professionalism, and be reliable.
 Applicants are also subject to additional eligibility and requirements that can be found here.